vivalamoochicken/arduino-smx-fsr/README.md

 ## Revert to Stock SMX
 All that is required in order to switch back to using the pad for normal SMX game use is the following:
 1. Unplug the wires from the breadboard (unplug the closet set of jumper cables to the pad) and tuck the remaining wires into the front panel.
-2. Hook back up the power switch box so you can power the pad on via the normal power supply.
+2. Hook back up the AC power switch box so you can power the pad on via the normal power supply.
 3. Remove the panels and unplug the jumper cables from each of the FSRs.
-4. Plug the FSRs back into the SMX PCB
+4. Plug the FSRs back into the SMX PCBs

 That's it!
 The conversion process back for SMX use is complete.
 Outside of having to remove the power switch box it's a fairly seamless process to go back-and-forth.